The hallway stretched before him like a throat.

 What the hell was that?

 The gnome sat innocently on the dresser, cheerful smile never wavering.
-But those eyes—those terrible void eyes—still seemed to watch him.
+But those eyes—those terrible void eyes—still watched him.

 He backed out of the room.
 Pulled the door shut.
 Leaned against the wall, heart racing.